harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-load-balancer/create-an-application-gateway-for-azure.md

 * [Connect to an Azure Connector](../1-add-connectors/add-azure-connector.md)
 * [Create AutoStopping Rules for Azure](../4-create-auto-stopping-rules/create-auto-stopping-rules-for-azure.md)

 ## Create a New Application Gateway

-You can either create a new application gateway when creating a new order, stopping or you can do so from Load Balancer Manager page.
-By using the second option, you can easily import.
+You can either create a new application gateway when creating a new Autostopping rule or you can do so from Load Balancer Manager page.
+By using the second option, you can easily import the created gateway into your rule.

 ### Method 1: Create a new Application Gateway from Load Balancer Manager page.